-- 1. Ramakant Baheti (Chairperson);
+- 1. Chandrashekhar B. Bhave (Chairperson);

-- 2. Manjri Chandak; and
+- 2. Ramesh S. Damani;

-- 3. Ramesh S. Damani.
+- 3. Ramakant Baheti; and

+- 4. Manjri Chandak

-The Corporate Social Responsibility Committee was constituted by our Board on April 25, 2014.
+The Corporate Social Responsibility Committee was constituted by our Board on April 25, 2014 and was reconstituted on November 8, 2016.
 The scope and functions of the Corporate Social Responsibility Committee is in accordance with Section 135 of the Companies Act, 2013.